AMP-SCZ/qqc/docs/github_push_request.md

 # A short summary of steps required to collaborate with others on Github

-For QQC development, we will use `pnldev` branch as the core branch to merge your updates to.
-Before making any edits to QQC repository, create a new branch from the `pnldev` branch.
-Once you finish editing the code, please merge it back to `pnldev`.
+For QQC development, we will use `pnldev` branch as the core branch to merge any of within PNL updates (new branches will be merged into `pnldev` branch).
+Before making any edits to QQC, please create a new branch from the `pnldev` branch and create a push request (PR) back to merge the changes back to `pnldev` for code review.

 ```sh
 git clone https://github.com/AMP-SCZ/qqc